flutter/website/src/docs/cookbook/effects/drag-a-widget.md

 `LongPressDraggable` gives you full control over the widget that the user drags.

-Each menu list item is displayed with a `MenuListItem` widget.
+Each menu list item is displayed with a custom `MenuListItem` widget.

 <!--skip-->
 ```dart